18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-3-data-repository/index.md

 To learn more, refer to:

 - [Amazon Web Services HPC Workshops](https://www.hpcworkshops.com/04-amazon-fsx-for-lustre.html)
-  - This workshop is about High Performance Computing
+  - This workshop is about High-Performance Computing
 - [Kubernetes and EKS](https://www.eksworkshop.com/beginner/190_fsx_lustre/)
-  - This workshop explores multiple ways to configure VPC, ALB, and EC2 Kubernetes workers, and Elastic Kubernetes Service
+  - This workshop explores multiple ways to configure VPC, ALB, and EC2 Kubernetes workers and Elastic Kubernetes Service

 ### Elastic File System